nlaieke/cmsc388T-web-template/README.md

 - Added Instagram logo to footer of the web page, will redirect user to the UMD CMNS instagram page
 - Changed font to copperplate (in style.css file)
-- Changes header and footer colors to ocean green
+- Changed header and footer colors to turquoise
 - Added personal picture for profile picture
+- Added classes to paragpah elements in index.html so that I can make the font in the container of the page larger in the style sheet